michaellburchett/node-auth-service/README.md

 * Authorization Grant, and only implemented with MySQL, without migrations

 Backlog of features to be implemented:
-* Refactor generally, with Doc Blocks
 * Implicit Grant
 * Password Grant
 * Client Grant
 * DB Migrations
-* Support for Mongo DB
+* Support for Mongo DB, including refactoring how Models are handles